-The main reason a beagle will start to bark is because the sense movement on their territory.
+The main reason a beagle will start to bark is because of the sensed movement on its territory.
 They do this to alert you that someone is there and let unwanted visitors know there’s something waiting inside.
 While this is a great way to let you know when pizza arrival is here, they don’t leave their barking at just humans.

 They Need Something

-One adorable thing that many beagles do it let out a happy bark when their owners presents them with a new toy or treat.
+One adorable thing that many beagles do is let out a happy bark when their owners present them with a new toy or treat.
 This is how you can tell they are excited about what’s in front of them.

 Some beagles may start barking due to boredom or wanting attention from their owners.
 If they notice that barking gets your attention, they may continue this habit to keep your focus on them.
-They also enjoy the sound of their own howl, so if they are bored it’s likely they could start to bark as a way of entertaining itself.
+They also enjoy the sound of their own howl, so if they are bored, it’s likely they could start to bark as a way of entertaining themselves.